 - Double-digit revenue and operating income growth

-- 96% of team members strongly agree that the campaign positively impacted company culture, and 79% said the program positively influenced their decision to stay.
+- 96% of team members strongly agree that the campaign positively impacted company culture

-- Millennials, compared to Generation X and baby boomers, felt the strongest effect from the program, and recorded the most positive responses about the changes regarding culture, performance, and recognition.
+- Millennial team members recorded the most positive responses about the changes regarding culture, performance and recognition

 And the personal reactions our team members had were definitive: